Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

 \subsubsection{A 1D model of high-speed stream evolution}

-The solar wind stretches the high-coronal field nearly radially into the heliosphere, there to deform subject to solar rotation into the Parker spiral.
+The \indexit{solar!wind!stream interactions}solar wind stretches the high-coronal field nearly radially into the heliosphere, there to deform subject to solar rotation into the Parker spiral.
 The magnetic field in the solar wind has its roots in the two magnetic polarities on the solar surface.
 Although the solar surface field has myriad adjacent regions of either polarity, further from the Sun the low orders dominate, so that the heliospheric field often resembles that of a distorted bipolar pattern stretched out far beyond the planets.
-In this field the opposite polarities straddle a transition in field direction in a warped skirt around the Sun, known as the heliospheric current sheet (sketched in its fundamental properties in Fig.~\ref{fig:currentsheetsketch}; see Fig.~\ref{fig:modelcs} for a representation of an approximating (potential) field model at the foundation of that current sheet based on solar observations). \activity{The solar wind stretches the high-coronal magnetic field into the heliosphere into a roughly radial field below the Alfv{\'e}n radius.
+In this field the opposite polarities straddle a transition in field direction in a warped skirt around the Sun, known as the heliospheric current sheet (sketched in its fundamental properties in Fig.~\ref{fig:currentsheetsketch}; see Fig.~\ref{fig:modelcs} for a representation of an approximating (potential) field model at the foundation of that current sheet based on solar observations). \sactivity{$\circledS$ {\em Show:} The solar wind stretches the high-coronal magnetic field into the heliosphere into a roughly radial field below the Alfv{\'e}n radius.
 This enables an analogy with electrostatics: the field of electric charges placed above a flat perfect conductor can be computed by placing mirror charges opposite to the conducting surface, which then naturally has the electric field perfectly normal to the conducting surface.
-Analogously, in a magneto-static consideration above the spherical Sun, the magnetic field can be approximated by placing mirror 'charges' on a sphere at distance $d_{\rm SS}^2$ which then has the field perfectly radial at $d_{\rm SS}$.
-This is called the 'source surface model' with empirically $d_{\rm SS}\approx 2.5 R_\odot$ (where that 'source surface' is taken as the foundation of the heliospheric field; the virtual surface with mirror charges used to compute the potential field below $d_{\rm SS}$ is then at $d_{\rm SS}^2$).
+Analogously, in a magneto-static consideration above the spherical Sun (of unit radius) called the potential-field source-surface (or PFSS) model, the magnetic field can be approximated by placing mirror 'charges' on a sphere at distance $d_{\rm SS}^2$ which then has the field perfectly radial at $d_{\rm SS}$.
+Empirically, $d_{\rm SS}\approx 2.5$ (where that 'source surface' is taken as the foundation of the heliospheric field; the virtual surface with mirror charges used to compute the potential field below $d_{\rm SS}$ is then at $d_{\rm SS}^2$).
 This model (introduced by \href{https://ui.adsabs.harvard.edu/abs/1969SoPh....6..442S}{\citet{1969SoPh....6..442S}}) works remarkably well below $d_{\rm SS}$ on large scales.
-The heliospheric field is approximated by a radial continuation from that source surface, then subject to the Parker spiral.
-For illustration, simplify the source-surface model by a 2-d sketch involving a line of charges and another of mirror charges.
-Sketch the equivalent of the foundation of the heliospheric current sheet and examples of 'closed' field lines (the equivalent of coronal loops closing back onto the solar surface) and 'open' field lines (the equivalent of field stretched out into the heliosphere), at the base of which we find dark 'coronal holes' in X-ray images of the Sun. \mylabel{act:sourcesurface}} Before going into this geometry, let us look into the simplified case of a 1-D radial outflow.
+The heliospheric field is approximated by a continuation from that source surface, subject to the Parker spiral. \\ (a) For illustration, simplify the source-surface model by a 2-d sketch of a potential field involving charges (of alternating polarity: N-S-N-S-N-S) placed on a straight line and another line parallel to it involving mirror charges of opposite polarity.
+Sketch the equivalent of the foundation of the heliospheric current sheet and examples of 'closed' field lines (the equivalent of coronal loops closing back onto the solar surface) and 'open' field lines (the equivalent of field stretched out into the heliosphere), at the base of which we find dark 'coronal holes' in X-ray images of the Sun.
+Consider how the X-points that form on the midpoints between these lines are like the 'helmet streamers' seen in coronagraphs and during eclipses.\\ (b) For a sphere, show that the mirror charges on the surface at $d_{\rm SS}^2$ are $-d_{\rm SS}$ times the strength of those on the solar surface. \solution{pfssplots}\mylabel{act:sourcesurface}} Before going into this geometry, let us look into the simplified case of a 1-D radial outflow.